EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

     - *Default*: `local-path`
 - **`SHARED_STORAGECLASS`**: Storage Class for shared volumes (ReadWriteMany) - e.g. harvested `eodata`.
     - *Default*: `standard`
+    !!! note
-    > Note that `RWX` is specified for the `eodata` volume to which the harvester downloads harvested assets.
+        `RWX` is specified for the `eodata` volume to which the harvester downloads harvested assets.
 A `RWX` volume is assumed here, in anticipation that other services (pods) will require to exploit the data assets.
 - **`CLUSTER_ISSUER`**: Cert-Manager ClusterIssuer for TLS certificates.
     - *Example*: `letsencrypt-http01-apisix`
 - **`OPERATON_ADMIN_USER`**: Admin username for the Operaton BPM engine.